 Three Levels of a Product

-Here’s a recap before the answer (below): The CORE product is NOT the tangible, physical product.
+Here’s a recap before the exercise (below): The CORE product is NOT the tangible, physical product.
 You can’t touch it.
 That’s because the core product is the BENEFIT of the product that makes it valuable to you.
 So with the car example, the benefit is convenience i.e. the ease at which you can go where you like, when you want to.
 Another core benefit is speed since you can travel around relatively quickly.

 Product or service or brand